qd-cae/qd-cae-python/README.md

 # What's new?

 *Changelog 09.10.2018*
+Version 0.8.4

+qd.cae.dyna:
+ - fixed setting card values of a `*PART` keyword works now correctly

+*Changelog 09.10.2018*
 Version 0.8.3

 qd.cae.dyna:
  - fixed a bug that occasionally only a single timestep was read

-*Changelog 15.08.2018*
-Version 0.8.2

-qd.cae.dyna:
- - files with a missing part names section can now be read

 # Documentation